 Interior designers apply knowledge of color, light, and materials in the creation of life settings that support our physical and emotional well-being.
 The Principles of Interior Design Certificate delivers these building blocks of design practice in a set of courses that guide the student to an understanding of the role these elements play in the creative process.
 Through hands-on exercises, students will explore the balance of aesthetic and functional requirements in interior spaces.
 For a deeper look into the field, online seminar course options support the research and analytical side of interior design.
 Students are encouraged to access the resources and methods used by design professionals in completion of their course work.

-Certificate requires a minimum of 9 credits from the following:
+Certificate requires 9 credits; 3 courses from the following:

 - TSM2016 Color Theory for Interiors, 3 credits